pointfreeco/swift-html/README.md

 > https://github.com/pointfreeco/swift-html

-If you want to use Tagged in a [SwiftPM](https://swift.org/package-manager/) project, it's as simple as adding it to a `dependencies` clause in your `Package.swift`:
+If you want to use swift-html in a [SwiftPM](https://swift.org/package-manager/) project, it's as simple as adding it to a `dependencies` clause in your `Package.swift`:

 ``` swift
 dependencies: [